-Along with the advancement of technology, improvement of living standards, and the development of the mechanical industry, the traditional welding technology cannot cache up with the requirement of the fast-developing society.
-The more widely used automatic welding technology improves production, reduces the costs, and increase the working efficiency.
+Along with the advancement of technology, improvement of living standards, and the development of the mechanical industry, traditional welding technology cannot catch up with the requirement of the fast-developing society.
+The more widely used automatic welding technology improves production, reduces costs, and increases working efficiency.
 Here we’ll further discuss the developing trend of automatic welding by deep learning the advantages and the principle of automatic welding.

 Keywords: automatic welding, application, robotic welding